-GeoGrid is the only company in Russia that provides services in modelling of the lithological structure reservoir compaction by the method of process sedimentation modelling
+GeoGrid is the only company in Russia that provides services in modelling of the lithological structure of reservoir formations by the method of sedimentation process modelling

-GeoGrid is a leading company in the Russian market for services using the most sought-after techniques in the modern oil and gas industry, namely numerical depositional system modelling.
+GeoGrid is a leading company in the Russian market for services using the most sought-after techniques in the modern oil and gas industry, namely numerical modelling of sedimentation.

 This technology is based on the reproduction by the means of mathematical calculations of sedimentation processes and is designed to reconstruct the lithologic-facies and sedimentary structure of the layers.

 So that, numerical sedimentation modelling involves computerized sedimentation process reconstruction, allowing improved results for geophysical research, while restoring the lithological structure of formations and defining reservoir properties.

 The technology allows us to model a consistent depositional system, while embracing a whole set of complex interrelated processes.
 It describes the mobilization, transport and deposition of sediments over time, as well as its subsequent erosion and re-deposition.
 Sedimentary basin evolution is examined dynamically over geological time.
 Additionally, all of the geological processes controlling sedimentation are interrelated.
 This allows calculation of the relevant facies composition for each independent sedimentation stage.

 Numerical sedimentation modelling analyses sedimentary structure and aids interpretation of the structure of oil and gas targets, as well as mitigating risks during prospecting and exploration.